 Think back over your career to the times when you grew the most as a leader.

 Some of those growth spurts likely occurred when you had a new job opportunity or perhaps when you dealt with a crisis or other significant challenge.
-But according to the Center for Creative Leadership, it’s also important to remember that equally powerful learning experiences can be found in the context of your current job.
+But it’s also important to remember that equally powerful learning experiences can be found in the context of your current job.

 Through developmental assignments, you can shape your work and life experiences in ways that will expand your leadership knowledge and skills.

-Developmental assignments are roles and activities that provide opportunities for you to stretch and grow as a leader.
+Developmental assignments can help you learn to lead.
+They are roles and activities that provide opportunities for you to stretch and grow as a leader.
 They don’t require a major job shift or a move to a new organization.

 These assignments allow leaders to intentionally develop new skills, practice new behaviors, and improve on weaknesses.
 Here are 3 approaches for adding developmental assignments to your current job: